 Clean & Organize School Gear

-Sanitize backpack and lunchbox- Even if you have wiped it out after each use, the fabric on backpacks and lunchboxes can get a funky smell and are most likely they are harboring all kinds of germs from school and buses.
-I like to be frugal and reuse backpacks and lunch boxes from year to year if they don’t have too much wears.
+Even if you have wiped it out after each use, the fabric on backpacks and lunchboxes can get a funky smell and are most likely they are harboring all kinds of germs from school and buses.
+I like to be frugal and reuse backpacks and lunch boxes from year to year if they don’t have too much wear.
 I created a special spray that will help remove odors and sanitize them at the same time.
 First, wash your bag with soap and hot water to clean up any visible dirt.

 Deodorizing and Sanitizing Spray Recipe

-To make your own cleaning and sanitizing spray combine 1 cup distilled water, 1 cup of vinegar, 6 drops tea tree oil, and 6 drops lavender in a spray bottle.
+To make your own cleaning and sanitizing spray combine 1 cup of distilled water, 1 cup of vinegar, 6 drops of tea tree oil, and 6 drops of lavender in a spray bottle.
 Saturate your bag inside and out, allow

-Saturate your backpack and lunch bag inside and out, allow the items to air dry completely.
+Saturate your backpack and lunch bag inside and out, and allow the items to air dry completely.

-Sort lunch and snack containers – Sort lunchboxes, snack containers, thermoses, and tools like cookie cutters you might use again.
+Sort lunch boxes, snack containers, thermoses, and tools like cookie cutters you might use again.
 Toss any items that are missing pieces or broken, and donate items your child has outgrown.
 The lunch gear can all be used throughout the summer to pre-portion snacks and lunches, or to pack for a picnic or road trip.

-Go through school clothes, sort out what can be donated/tossed ( upcycle t’s into cleaning rags!), create a drawer for play clothes the kids can grab quickly before heading out to play.
+Go through school clothes, sort out what can be donated/tossed ( upcycle t’s into cleaning rags!), and create a drawer for play clothes the kids can grab quickly before heading out to play.

 Clean & Organize the Kitchen for Summer